Terms and Conditions

 (c) not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;

 (d) maintain the Goods in satisfactory condition and keep them insured against all risks for their full price from the date of delivery;

 (e) notify the Supplier immediately if it becomes subject to any of the events listed in clause 8.2; and

 (f) give the Supplier such information relating to the Goods as the Supplier may require from time to time,

 (g) not resell the Goods.

 but the Customer may use the Goods in the ordinary course of its business.

-7.1 The price of the Goods shall be the price set out in the Order or relevant hire or maintenance agreement.
+9.1 The price of the Goods and/or Services shall be the price set out in the Order or relevant hire or maintenance agreement.

-7.2 The Supplier may, by giving notice to the Customer at any time up to 30 Business Days before delivery, increase the price of the Goods to reflect any increase in the cost of the Goods that is due to:
+9.2 The Supplier may, by giving notice to the Customer at any time up to 30 Business Days before delivery, increase the price of the Goods and/or Services to reflect any increase in the cost of the Goods that is due to: